 |Platform||DAI Supply APR||DAI Borrow APR||USDC Supply APR||USDC Borrow APR|

 As we discussed at the start of this article, stablecoins present a new paradigm to navigate the endless opportunities blockchain protocols provide without having to worry about ever-changing prices.
 For the average user, stablecoins provide much-needed comfort in terms of a reliable medium of exchange.

 With this being said, it’s worth noting that virtually all reputable stablecoins are based on Ethereum.
 While this may not seem like a huge issue in the short term, interoperability will likely play a huge role in the eventual success of blockchain-based systems at large.
 To this point, it’s important for existing stablecoin projects to embrace new emerging protocols with open arms.

 Furthermore, outside of niche uses cases such as additional leverage and Ethereum-based applications, stablecoins currently suffer from a lack of accessibility.
 While this is definitely a common problem across digital assets at large, it only seems logical that the stablecoins that integrate with major platforms such as Amazon or local merchants in underdeveloped countries will provide much needed infrastructure to help combat hyperinflation and the lack of traditional banking services for marginalized individuals at large.

-As we begin to watch digital assets make their way to the mainstream with the launch of Libra in 2020, it’ll be interesting to watch is stablecoins such as $USDC and $DAI are able to differentiate themselves enough to remain relevant.
+As we begin to watch digital assets make their way to the mainstream with the *hopeful* launch of projects Libra, it’ll be interesting to watch is stablecoins are able to differentiate themselves enough to remain relevant.